Birkenstocks are the perfect summer shoe—and there’s a style for everyone

 Sandal season is finally here.
 And whether you’re looking for a sturdier pair of house shoes for the days spent at home, or it’s just time for a new pair of open-toed shoes to celebrate summer, there are few brands more synonymous with summer than Birkenstock.
-While they’ve been a mainstay for years (250 years, to be exact), these polarizing, cork-supported shoes are experiencing bit of a moment in the world of high fashion and hype.
-Kanye West graced the May cover of GQ wearing the classic Boston clog, while Rick Owens described Birkenstocks as “functional and sexy…maybe the sexiest shoes ever.”
+While they’ve been a mainstay for years (250 years, to be exact), these polarizing, cork-supported shoes are experiencing a bit of a moment in the world of high fashion and hype.
+Kanye West graced the May cover of GQ wearing the classic Boston clog, while Rick Owens described Birkenstocks as “functional and sex . . . maybe the sexiest shoes ever.”

-While we may not agree with Owens’ entire sentiment, we (and every mom in Park Slope) (and every techie in Silicon Valley) wholeheartedly agree that Birkenstocks are functional mainstays.
+While we may not agree with Owens’s entire sentiment, we (and every mom in Park Slope) (and every techie in Silicon Valley) wholeheartedly agree that Birkenstocks are functional mainstays.
 They’re designed with premium quality and lasting comfort first and foremost.
 And fortunately, the brand has a bigger variety than ever in styles, colors, patterns, and designs.

 These days, there’s a Birkenstock for everyone.
 Which one is yours?